By Crystal Rose, Posted on 10th March, 2018 at 10:05 AM

 As a highly visual brand in the apparel space, Ryu apparel Inc. is all about inspiring their followers-and it can be seen on their feed.

 An easy trick to achieve this is by remaining with your photo composition.
 The prime thing that impacts this is the image itself-the subject and the way it’s framed.
 Next comes editing.
 By using the same set of filters for your posts, you can easily build a consistent visual theme, eventually enriching your profile and making it enticing for potential followers.
+Also, there are many social media marketing tools available that you can use to save your time.
 Beauty and fashion vlogger Kelsey Simone have achieved tremendous heights on her YouTube channel; however, her real success story lies in her Instagram account, which has over 744k followers.

 According To Simone, The Key Element To Get A Minimal Feed Is To Have Tons Of Negative Space Pictures And Fillers.
 She Also Suggests Users To Use Three Main Colors Since Having Too Many Colors Will Not Have A Cohesive Tone Or Color.